cloudmesh-book/book-latex-2018/cloud-clusters/volumes.md

   * Docker Swarm
   ...

-Vol 4.
+## Vol 4.
 Cloud IaaS

-: The classical things with python programming examples.
+The classical things with python programming examples.
 While the previous volume only talks about deployment, this volume talks about usage and programability.
 Naturally we could merge the volumes or split them up differently.
-As we manage the chapters in the same dire mix and match is possible.
+As we manage the chapters in the same dir and mix and match is possible.

   * AWS
   * Azure